On this page

 Sometimes, your child may be in a group of children of a similar age.
 In others, they will be with a mix of ages.

-To be licensed by us, all centres must meet our standards for education and care, including health and safety and child protection.
+To be licensed by us, all services must meet our standards for education and care, including health and safety, curriculum, premises and facilities, governance and management, and child protection.

-Within these regulations, centres can set their own rules about things like:
+Within these regulations, services can set their own rules about things like:

 - hours they are open for